 These statistics were previously released by the New Zealand Police.
-The measures that we have used to protect confidentiality are the same as those applied by the Police.
-In particular, statistics on age are presented in age groups and a number of potentially sensitive variables have been excluded.
-The figures presented in tables have not been subject to any additional form of statistical confidentialisation, such as random rounding.
+The measures we have used to protect confidentiality are the same as those applied by the Police.
+In particular, statistics on age are presented in age groups, and several potentially sensitive variables have been excluded.
+The figures in the tables have not been subject to any additional form of statistical confidentialisation, such as random rounding.

 An overview of recording and counting crime in New Zealand

 Statistics in the offence statistics datasets represent the number of offences recorded by the Police, whether these were reported or discovered by the Police.
 They also contain the numbers of offences that were resolved.

 Select the apprehension statistics datasets for statistics on apprehensions of alleged offenders.

 Demographic statistics of persons apprehended are available in this dataset, as well as the method used by the Police against apprehended persons.